Back to: Index of cards

 Create an event set by starting from a base object and finding related objects through Ontology-defined links (also referred to as a search around).
 Multiple layers of object relations can be traversed to build an event set of the desired type, and then the event set can optionally be filtered.
 Set the start and end timestamps for the events by specifying which object properties hold this data in the Events configuration settings in the Data tab of the editor panel.
 A linked event set can also be created from a starting time series.
 In this case, the root object of the time series will be used as the base object.
 Linked event sets are object-based, so the event tooltips are populated using data from each object.

 Visually display when certain conditions are met on one or more time series plots, such as when the source series exceeds value 100 and another series hits a specified threshold.
-The time series search formula should return a boolean value, and an event will be created over every time interval in which this boolean value is true.
+The time series search formula should return a Boolean value, and an event will be created over every time interval in which this Boolean value is true.
+You can use Automate to save the identified events as objects in the Ontology.

 @property